 This was the first of a monthly series that ran in CompuServe’s Online Today magazine from November 1983 until July 1985 (20 chapters).
 These were written during my first 10,000 miles, and were more refined versions of some of the updates published in real time on the system in the Computing Across America database (GO CAA).
 My CB handle was Wordy, and my CompuServe user ID was 70007,362.

-This system was absolutely central to my travels, and the column with the magazine helped fund the adventure along with other, more random freelancing.
-The full series will find its way into this archive; you can browse the pure timeline with the links at bottom, or use the tags to limit a search to this publication.
+CompuServe was absolutely central to my travels, and the magazine column helped fund the adventure along with more random freelancing.
 Online Today was ahead of its time, and had an excellent stable of writers covering this radical new beat.
+I was also writing feature-length pieces about the online information retrieval world and other emerging technologies.

 by Steven K. Roberts